LISims88/romance-api/README.md

 https://github.com/LISims88/love-library

 ## 7/1/2025
-Project has been updated to include users and includes a dummy user that isn't connected to anything.
+Project has been updated to include users and includes a fake user that isn't connected to anything.
 The API is currently deployed through Vercel with a Supabase Postgres server, it can still be run locally but requires the use of `Postico 2`

 How to Run Locally
 To run this server, you must have a local deployment of Postgres running.